Timeline of Responses to Homophobia and Transphobia in sport

 FIRST: National government tells sports they must stop homophobic and transphobic behavior

-The Australian Government set a global legal precedent by becoming the first to clearly tell sports organizations that they must take action on homophobia and transphobia.
+The Australian Government set a global legal precedent by becoming the first to send a legal warning to sports organizations that they must take action on homophobia and transphobia.

-Interesting development: Consistent evidence that homophobic behavior remains common in Australian sport, and LGBTQ children feel unsafe, has led to recent discussions about using the courts to drive action and ensure sport organizations understand their legal duty to protect young people from harm.
+Consistent evidence that homophobic behavior remains common in Australian sport, and that LGBTQ+ children are being harmed, has led to recent discussions about using the courts to drive action, given the Government has failed to enforce its own warning.

 FIRST: Pride game held by a professional sport team